 Fork (Sibling Sessions)

-Fork(n) hands you N sibling sessions that share cookies and TLS state with the parent but get their own connection pools.
-Use it when you want a pack of workers hitting a site in parallel under one logged-in identity, without all of them fighting over the same sockets.
+Fork(n) returns N sibling sessions that share cookies and TLS state with the parent but get their own connection pools.
+The use case is fanning out work in parallel under one logged-in identity without every worker fighting over the same sockets.

-Picture it as N browser tabs from the same browser window.
-Same login.
-Same cookie jar.
-Same fingerprint.
-But each tab opens its own TCP and QUIC connections, so they're not blocking each other.
+The model is N browser tabs from the same browser window.
+Same login, same cookie jar, same fingerprint.
+Each tab opens its own TCP and QUIC connections, so a slow request on one tab doesn't queue requests on the others.

 What's shared

-Forked siblings share the live state that defines who you are:
+Forked siblings share the live state that defines the identity:

 - Cookie jar.
 Same pointer.
 A

-Set-Cookiefrom any sibling lands in the jar that all siblings (and the parent) read from.
-Login on the parent, fork, every child is logged in. - TLS resumption tickets.
-The H1, H2 and H3 session caches are shared.
-First handshake on a fresh fork resumes from a ticket the parent already cached, so it goes 0-RTT.
+Set-Cookiefrom any sibling lands in the jar that every sibling (and the parent) reads from.
+Log in on the parent, fork, every child is logged in. - TLS resumption tickets.
+The H1, H2, and H3 session caches are shared (the same

 - Cache validators.
 ETag and Last-Modified entries snapshot at fork time so siblings start with believable conditional-request headers.